ansolantz/avance-native/README.md

 ![Image recognition](./assets/images/app-image-recognition.jpg)

 ### Feedback
-Finnaly the user will get feedback in the user feed.
+Finaly the user will get feedback in the user feed.
 As soon as a goal is accomplished, it will be displayed in the feed.
 The feed will also provide the user with negative feedback (warnings).
 For instance if he/she drinks to much soda or alcohol, the feed will tell the user to try to reduce the suger intake etc.

 ![Feed](./assets/images/app-feed-1.jpg)